singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 ---

 First, let's implement a simple simulation of the dining philosophers problem in which we don't concern ourselves with deadlocks.
-We can implement this solution by having Philosopher extend Thread, and Chopstick call lock. lock() when it is picked up and lock. unlock() when it is put down.
+We can implement this solution by having Philosopher extend Thread, and Chopstick call lock.lock() when it is picked up and lock.unlock() when it is put down.
 ```java
 1   class  Chopstick {
 2       private Lock lock;